 Dirty coils don’t work as efficiently, which means the system stays on longer as it attempts to pump refrigerant to cool the air.
 And if your ducts are leaking cool air into your attic, the system just keeps chugging along until the air reaches your desired temperature.
 If you hear your system running all the time or your home never seems to get cool, dirty coils and/or leaky ducts are the likely culprits.

-Reducing your AC bill starts with some simple modifications to your home and lifestyle.
+You can reduce your AC bill with some simple modifications to your home and lifestyle.
 However, if your bills are still higher or if you suspect your system is dirty or leaking, it’s time to call in the experts.
 Proper air conditioner cleaning and maintenance will also help reduce your bills — plus prolong the life of your AC, which saves you money in the long run.

 For professional air conditioning in the Cairns area, reach out to Siv Air.
 We inspect and clean all parts of your air conditioner to ensure optimal performance and help you save money on your power bill.
 Contact us today to get started.